 Suggest that your teenager call some banks.
-Bankrate.com (Bankrate.com) allows you to find and compare checking and savings accounts by ZIP code or by city.
+Bankrate allows you to find and compare checking and savings accounts by ZIP code or by city.
 Online bank accounts are listed, too.

 Also check out the accounts offered at local credit unions, non-profit financial institutions that are owned and controlled by account holders.
 Credit unions are founded to serve groups that share something in common, such as where they work, live or go to church.
 Credit unions generally provide lower-cost checking options than banks.

-To find local credit unions that you may be eligible to join, visit the Credit Union National Association web site (www.cuna.org).
+To find local credit unions that you may be eligible to join, visit aSmarterChoice.org, a directory of the nation's credit unions.

 Most youth accounts are “custodial”—an adult must open the account on behalf of the minor and the adult is responsible for the account.
 When you and your teen go to open a bank account, you’ll both need to bring identification—a driver’s license or a state identification card—and your Social Security numbers.
 If your teen doesn’t have a Social Security number, contact the Social Security Administration to apply for one.